DrewRenzq/Demon-Survivor-Game/README.md

 - Item Helmet used.
 Heal by 10
 - Item Potion collected - Effect: Increase attack by 9
 - Item Potion used.
 Increase attack by 9

+## Phase 4: Task 3
+- The SurvivorGame class handles both game state management and game logic.
+Extract the game logic into a new class, such as GameEngine, which would handle tasks like spawning enemies, managing player actions, and updating the game state.
+SurvivorGame would then act as a pure data model, representing the game state without logic.
+- The SurvivorGameGUI class manages both UI components and game state updates.
+Introducing another class ,which refacotoring handle user input and game updates, would keep the UI and model loosely coupled.